mingukkang/ENAS-Tensorflow/README.md

 2. Train the controller 'FLAGS.controller_train_steps x FLAGS.controller_num_aggregate' times.
 (Adam Optimization)

-3. Repeat "1", "2" as many as we want.
+3. Repeat "1", "2" as many as we want.(160 Epochs)

 4. Choose the child network architecture with the highest validation accuracy.
 ```

 <main_child_trainer.py>
 ```
 1. Train the child Network which is selected above as many as we want.
-(Momentum optimization)
+(Momentum optimization, 660 Epochs)
 ```

 ## References